 (a) General Provisions.
 The Clerk shall take the oath required by law.
 Neither the Clerk nor any deputy clerk may practice as an attorney or counselor in any court while continuing in office.
-The office of the Clerk is open during business hours on all days except Saturdays, Sundays, legal holidays, and other days when the Court is closed (See Rule 26(a) (Computing Time)) from 9:00 a.m. to 4:00 p.m.
+The office of the Clerk is open during business hours on all days except Saturdays, Sundays, legal holidays, and other days when the Court is closed (see Rule 26(a) (Computing Time)) from 9:00 a.m. to 4:00 p.m.
 A night box is available at the entrance to the Public Office from 4:00 p.m. to 6:00 p.m. on all days that the Court is open.
-But see Rule 1(c) for electronic filing.
+But see Rule 25(a) (Document Submission and Filing); (b)(2), and (b)(3) (Method and Timeliness-Fax and Email) and E-Rule 5(c)(Effects of Filing Through CM/ECF).